Yaffle/babel-plugin-transform-bigint/README.md

 # babel-plugin-transform-bigint

 *Update:* Now it can convert a code using BigInt into a code using JSBI (https://github.com/GoogleChromeLabs/jsbi).
+It will try to detect when an operator is used for bigints, not numbers.
+This will not work in many cases, so please use JSBI directly only if you know, that the code works only with bigints.

 An example from https://github.com/GoogleChromeLabs/babel-plugin-transform-jsbi-to-bigint:
 ==========================================================================================